Postmedia-StreetPerfect/StreetPerfectClientNet/README.md

 # StreetPerfectClient for .Net
-C# XPC Client for StreetPerfect native AND HTTP access
+C# XPC Client for StreetPerfect

+Note that this client access does not support authentication or encryption and does not support the Typeahead API.
+However, there is an [HTTP client](https://github.com/Postmedia-StreetPerfect/StreetPerfectHttpClientNet) available that uses the new HTTP frontend and supports the typeahead API.
+Both clients use the same interface and models.

-The easiest way to use the C# client is to add it as a singleton service in your ConfigureServices() aspnet function.
+The easiest way to use the C# XPC client is to add it as a singleton service in your ConfigureServices() aspnet function.

 ```C#
 var sp_connectionString = Configuration.GetConnectionString("StreetPerfectServer");